danieltamarit/MicrobialGenomicsCourse/Instructions/01-05_Single-gene_trees.md

 we want to at least confirm that there are no clearly different histories included in our data.

+Goal: Assess whether all markers share the same evolutionary history by reconstructing single-gene trees and analysing if they are compatible with the two-domain or the three-domain hypotheses.

-Here, you should run a phylogenetic reconstruction for every gene marker in this dataset.
-To reduce the amount of waiting times and resources, do this only for the first five gene markers using FastTree like you did earlier, and take the rest from the appropriate 'data' folder.
+We will aim to run a phylogenetic reconstruction for every gene marker in this dataset.
+To reduce the amount of waiting times and resources, you can do this only for the first five gene markers.
+Use FastTree like you did earlier, and take the rest from the appropriate 'data' folder.

 For each gene marker, summarise the results in a matrix, where: